-Located on the front lawn of the former Kansas State Penitentiary, the Lansing Historical Society and Museum is one of a kind with none to compare it to anywhere
+Located on the front lawn of the former Kansas State Penitentiary, the Lansing Historical Society and Museum is one of a kind, merging the history of the community through industry – Railroads, Prisons and Mining.

-At the height of the Civil War, with unity so much on his mind, President Abraham Lincoln sought a way to connect and secure the great expanse of our nation, to unite it entirely, from sea to shining sea.
-The transcontinental railroad.
-And with it came a host of smaller railroads going through towns like Lansing, Maltby, Delaware, Richardson, and Bain City.
+At the height of the Civil War, with unity so much on his mind, President Abraham Lincoln sought a way to connect and secure the great expanse of our nation.
+It came in the form of the transcontinental railroad.
+With it came a host of smaller railroads going through towns like Lansing, Maltby, Pope, Ettenson, Delaware, Richardson, Wadsworth, and Bain City.
 Some of these towns are but a memory today.
-The Museum is keeping those memories alive with pictures, newspaper articles, and family photographs.
+Lansing saw all of these railroads making their way through Delaware Township, to include the Kansas City-Western Railway Co.
+From timetables to engineering documents, maps to books, we offer a wealth of railroad information.

 Kansas State Penitentiary